Can you provide me with information about protein S deficiency?

 to stop the bleeding.
 Other proteins in the blood, such as protein S, usually regulate these chemical reactions to prevent excessive clotting.
 When protein S is missing (deficient), clotting may not be regulated normally and affected individuals have an increased risk of forming a blood clot called a thrombosis

 .
 People at risk to have protein S deficiency are those with an individual or family history of multiple blood clots in the veins.
 Treatment may include taking medication known as blood thinners

 to decrease the chance of developing a blood clot.

 Are there different types of protein S deficiency?

-Scientists classify protein S deficiency into 3 types based on the measurement of protein S antigen (presence of the protein in the blood stream), functional protein S activity (ability of protein S to appropriately perform its function), the free protein S (or unbound protein S) and total protein S (includes free protein S and protein S that is bound to another protein in the blood): Type I deficiency.
+Protein S deficiency has been divided into 3 different types based on the measurement of protein S antigen (presence of the protein in the bloodstream), functional protein S activity (ability of protein S to appropriately perform its function), the free protein S (or unbound protein S) and total protein S (includes free protein S and protein S that is bound to another protein in the blood):